erturklab/delivr_cfos/README.md

 Python 3.8 on Linux for Visualization

 ### ILastik requirements
-We recommend the latest beta version from the official website: https://www.ilastik.org/download.html.
-We used 1.4.0b26.
+We recommend the latest beta version from the [official website](https://www.ilastik.org/download.html).
+We used [1.4.0b8](https://files.ilastik.org/ilastik-1.4.0b8-Linux.tar.bz2).

 ### TeraConverter requirements
-We recommend the latest portable version from the offical website: https://github.com/abria/TeraStitcher/wiki/Binary-packages#terastitcher-portable-no-gui--only-command-line-tools. we used 1.11.10.
+We recommend the latest portable version from the [offical website](https://github.com/abria/TeraStitcher/wiki/Binary-packages#terastitcher-portable-no-gui--only-command-line-tools).
+We used 1.11.10.

 ### File requirements
 We assume that the files are a series of 16-bit TIFF files, one per z-plane.
 Our model is optimized for data acquired with approx. 1.62 x 1.62 x 6 µm (x/y/z/) voxel size.